Planning is one of my favorite parts of a trip since/when I discover everything I want to do at a particular destination. I love planning a trip!

-People with passports from Spain and the European Union do not need a visa to travel to Peru, as long as the visit is exclusively for tourism and they stay up to a maximum of 90 days.
+People with passports from Spain and the European Union do not need a visa to travel to Peru, as long as the visit is exclusively for tourism and they stay up to 90 days.
 We always recommend checking with your embassy to avoid problems upon arrival.

 The countries that do not need to process a tourist visa are those that are part of the European Union, Oceania, the United States, Canada, and the following American countries: Antigua Barbuda, Argentina, Bahamas, Barbados, Belize, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, Dominica, Guyana, Grenada, Jamaica, Mexico, Panama, Paraguay, Suriname, Uruguay, and Venezuela.